cpapasotiri/cpapasotiri/README.md

-<h1>Hi there, I'm Christina</h1>
+<h1>👋 Hello there, I'm Christina</h1>

 ## About
-I'm an Undergraduate Student in Computer Science at [Department of Informatics & Telecommunications, NKUA](https://www.di.uoa.gr/en). <br>
+I am a Senior Undergraduate Student majoring in Computer Science at the [Department of Informatics & Telecommunications, National and Kapodistrian University of Athens (NKUA)](https://www.di.uoa.gr/en). <br>

-As a developer, I like to pay attention to every detail about the project I'm working on.
+💻 As a developer, I thrive on paying attention to detail and delving into every aspect of the projects I work on.
+I believe that attention to detail is the cornerstone of creating high-quality software solutions.

+🔍 I'm enthusiastic about learning new technologies and I'm always looking for new challenges.
+Currently I'm immersing my self in the world of SAP Data Services solution. while also keenlyinterested in expanding my knowledge in Data Engineering.

+🌱 I am always eager to learn and grow, both personally and professionally.
+If you have similar interests or have exciting projects to collaborate on, feel free to contact me!

 ## Find me on
 <div align="left">